 During his free-time, Trent can be found on the slopes and trails in and around Douglas County on his snowboard, mountain bike, or dirt bike.

-Daria recently moved to the Valley from Southern California but has been coming to the area most of her life; she’s a sixth generation to the Valley.
-She graduated from Upland High School with honors and is studying Criminal Justice at Western Nevada College, soon transferring to the University of Nevada, Reno.
+Daria recently moved to Carson Valley from Southern California but has been coming to the area most of her life.
+She’s a sixth-generation to Douglas County.

 AUDREY BROOKS-SCOTTFinancial Coordinator

 Audrey has had a varied professional background in both the public and private sector: fiscal and budget analyst, grants management, hotel management, banker, loan officer and in-branch investment officer, office manager, etc. HER educational background includes a Bachelor of Science degree in Business Administration from Oregon State University and an Associate of Arts degree from Spokane Falls Community College in Washington.
 Audrey is a certified Nevada Veterans Advocate (NVA) with the State of Nevada Veteran’s Services.
 Being an NVA is her way to volunteer and give back to the local veterans.